1. Rabies is very dangerous.

 2. Rabies is extremely rare in California.

-Even in rabies-endemic areas of the United States like the northeast, southeast and midwest, rabies is uncommon.
-It is detected in wild animals in less than 1 out of every 100,000 animals tested (<0.001% of sick or injured wildlife).
-In the state of California, bats are the most common mammal infected, with skunks and raccoons a distant second.
-Other urban wildlife species such as squirrels, rats, mice, gophers, rabbits, and hares have never been associated with rabies transmission.
-According to the California Department of Public Health, in San Mateo County there were 3 rabid bats reported in 2019 (the most current report available), and in 2018 the rabies virus was detected in 5 bats.
+According to the California Department of Public Health, in San Mateo County there were 4 rabid bats reported in 2020 (the most current report available), and in 2019 the rabies virus was detected in 3 bats.
 However, low risk doesn’t mean no risk, and the deadly nature of rabies infection means it’s still prudent to avoid contact with potentially infected animals.

 3. Rabies vaccination saves lives.

 One of the reasons rabies has become so rare is the widespread usage of the rabies vaccine in dogs and cats.
 Before vaccinations became common in the United States, people would often become exposed to the virus after their dog or cat had come into contact with a rabid wild animal.
 Because of the vaccine, the last case of a rabid dog in San Mateo County was in 2013.
 Currently, most exposure cases nation-wide are because of contact with wildlife.
 In other parts of the world, however, people are still exposed to rabies through contact with domestic animals, especially strays.
 People can be vaccinated for rabies, too – the modern human rabies vaccine is similar to getting a flu shot (NOT a dozen shots in the abdomen, as is rumored), and can be given before or after exposure to rabies.

 4. Wild animals may have other diseases that look like rabies.